taksug229/Stock-Analysis/README.md

 - [Create projects in GCP](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - [How to allow API access](https://youtu.be/cTI7BFVoIwA?si=f0GXlwwx0gormFvP)

-For the Cloud Storage VM instance, you must conduct the following:
+For the Cloud Engine VM instance, you must conduct the following:
 - Allow http/https access for the instance.
 - Open ports `8080`, `3000`, `9090` for the instance.
     -  [How to Open Port Tutorial](https://youtu.be/-RjDWwTZUnc?si=5pYQO7MD_zvjmOJo)
 - Allow API BigQuery Admin and Storage Admin for the VM instance.

-The VM instance machine type can be minimal (e2-micro, etc.) to run.
+The VM instance machine type can be minimal (e2-micro, etc.) to run with the current default settings.

 ### Local Configuration
 The basic configuration file for this repository is [`.env`](.env).
 Set the following configurations accordingly.